How Long Should I Wait When Someone Reschedules a Date

 “No worries at all.
 What day works for you this week?”

-If they want to see you, they will take the opening.
+If they want to see you, they will respond with an actual day.

-If they come back with something vague like “next week maybe” or “things are crazy right now,” it usually means you are putting in more energy than they are.
+If they come back with something vague like “next week maybe” or “things are crazy right now,” pay attention.
+According to Harvard Business Review, clear follow-through is one of the strongest indicators of genuine interest and respect in early interactions.

 When Their Response Tells You Everything

-If they do not reschedule within 24 hours, do not follow up.
+If they do not reschedule within 24 hours, do not follow up again.

 When people care, they find a day.